Everest Basecamp Trek - 14 Days

 • All the necessary equipment (Down Jacket, Duffle Bag, Sleeping Bag).

-• First-aid supplies including an oxygen meter to check pulse rate.
+• First-aid supplies include an oxygen meter to check pulse rate.

 • Emergency Rescue Arrangement service which will be funded by your travel insurance.